openactive/openactive-python/README.md

 Tools:
 - [Feed status](https://status.openactive.io/)
-- [Data visualiser](https://visualiser.openactive.io/) - for those simply curious about the data and for data publishers checking the quality of their feeds
+- [Data visualiser](https://visualiser.openactive.io/) - for those curious about the data and for data publishers checking their feed quality
 - [Data validator](https://validator.openactive.io/) - a more involved tool for drilling into feed details and checking content

 Community and communications: